RBRPro/RbrPro-Addons/README.md

 How to start
 ---------------------------
-To compile the solution you will need to reference the <b>TGD.Common.dll</b> contained in your RBRPro installation root directory.
-Both the RBRPro.API and the TestAddon project makes use of its packages (<b>TGD.Localization</b> and <b>TGD.Framework</b> above all).
+To compile the solution you will need to reference the <b>TGD.Common.dll</b> and the <b>RBRPro.API.dll</b> contained in your RBRPro installation root directory.
+Both the RBRPro.API and the TestAddon project makes use of the TGD.Common.dll classes (<b>TGD.Localization</b> and <b>TGD.Framework</b> above all).
+Select the folder <RBRPro>/Addons as the destination directory for the compiled files (where <RBRPro> is the root directory).

 About
 ---------------------------